zaturnvalley/mileTracker/README.md

-# Mile Tracker /n * Simpel App that helps you keep track of miles ran using HTML CSS JS and jQuery
+# Mile Tracker
+* Simple App that helps you keep track of miles ran using HTML CSS JS and jQuery